 Year 6 is a very exciting year.
 Mr Cormack is the Year 6 class teacher.
-He is supported by Ms Beaumont, HLTA and Mr Baptiste, Teaching Assistant.
-The children will also be taught by Mrs Kelliher and Miss Sbuttoni.
+He is supported by Ms Beaumont, HLTA.
+The children will also be taught by Mrs Finn and Miss Sbuttoni.

 The children in Year 6 have reached the top of St John XXIII and this is the time when pupils begin to prepare for life after leaving us.
-Moving from primary to secondary school means that they will be expected to be much more independent.
-As their teachers, it is our intention to make sure that they develop the skills required to achieve in secondary school, through increasing their independence, leadership opportunities and academic success.
+Moving from primary to secondary school means that they will be expected take a greater responsibility for their own learning and to become more independent thinkers in their lives beyond the classroom.
+As their teachers, it is our intention to make sure that they develop the skills required so as to support their transition into secondary school, through increasing their independence, leadership opportunities and academic success.
 Learning expectations are very high as we prepare to send them off in July, ‘secondary ready’.

 Whether they have been with us since the Nursery, or if they joined us in their final year, it is always sad to see our pupils go.
 As a result, we like to do all that we can in order for them to feel supported on their forward journey.